 Participating in activities that you enjoy helps you stay engaged and happy.
 It keeps your mind occupied and can also give you an outlet to express your emotions, particularly those that you may find difficult to share with others.
 Hobbies can help you overcome stress and increase your self-esteem.

 We all have some people or events that cause stress.
 Identify what this kind of stress is triggered by for you, and try to re-interpret and re-appraise those situations.
 You may try to stay away from such situations sometimes, but that may not always work or be feasible.
 Sometimes, the stress may be caused due to a lack of strategies to handle certain situations or life events.
 This is why it is essential to learn the skills required to address your stress.
 If you feel like work stress is getting the best of you, here are some great TIPS, to help you deal with the pressure at work !

 All of us are different, and we all have our own strengths and weaknesses.
 Identifying and owning your strengths and accepting your weaknesses gives you the courage to believe in yourself and the strength to move on.
 Everyone has weaknesses, and so do you; no one is perfect.
 You can choose to change the weaknesses about yourself that you don’t like or you can choose to accept those weaknesses about yourself that you can live with.
 But accepting that you have some weaknesses just like everyone else,

 Count your blessings

 While this may sound like a cliché, it is true that when you are grateful for what you have, it can take away the focus from what you don’t.
-Studies show that being grateful for what you have helps you stay optimistic about your future and boosts your mental health.
+Studies show that being grateful for what you have helps you stay optimistic about your future and boosts your mental and emotional health.
 Maintain a gratitude journal.
 Every night before going to bed, write down what you are thankful for on that day.